AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-flyout-viewer-20-about/c-html5-flyout-viewer-20-javascriptapiref/r-html5-flyout-viewer-20-javascriptapiref-setparams.md

  </tbody>
 </table>

 Sets one or more parameters to a given value.
 The method argument syntax is identical to a URL query string.
 That is, it represents name=value pairs separated with `&`.
-The same as in a query string, names and values are percent-encoded using UTF8.
+The same as in a query string, names, and values are percent-encoded using UTF8.
 Before you call `init()`, this parameter must be called.
 This method is optional if viewer configuration information is passed with `config` JSON object to the constructor.

 See also [init](../../../c-html5-s7-aem-asset-viewers/c-html5-flyout-viewer-20-about/c-html5-flyout-viewer-20-javascriptapiref/r-html5-flyout-viewer-20-javascriptapiref-init.md#reference-8651640683fc4a538bfb660709d1a463).